Proof of Work vs. Proof of Stake

 Securing bitcoin’s shared ledger is the work of miners, and relies on an energy-intensive activity called proof of work (PoW).
 But there are other approaches to maintaining the blockchain, the most popular of which is proof of stake (PoS).
 How are they different, and why is it important?

-With the launch of the Bitcoin protocol, Satoshi Nakamoto – the cryptocurrency’s anonymous creator – achieved the seemingly impossible.
+With the launch of the, Satoshi Nakamoto – the cryptocurrency’s anonymous creator – achieved the seemingly impossible.
 When anyone and everyone has control of the database, how do you keep everyone honest?
 How do you prevent someone from spending the same funds twice when there are no trusted third party keeping accounts?

 A miner that tries to add a fraudulent transaction to the blockchain will quickly be noticed since every miner in the network has a copy of the ledger.
 The rest of the network will discard the block added by the dishonest miner, and they will forfeit the prize of new bitcoins.
 Worse, they will have wasted resources (electricity) in the process of trying to cheat the system.